 Vibe Code Audit

-You're a designer, founder, or product person who built something real with AI coding tools.
+You're a designer, founder, marketer, or product person who built something real with AI coding tools.
 It works.
 It looks right.
-You've been using it yourself, maybe with a few friends.
-Now you want to open it up to actual users.
+You've been using it yourself, maybe with a few friends or your team.
+Now you want to open it up to actual users — and keep adding to it.

-You know your limits.
-You've probably spent hours asking AI to double-check its own work, but there's a level of opaqueness where you can't tell if it actually did it right.
-That instinct to get a professional review before launch is exactly the right one.
+You've probably spent hours asking AI to double-check its own work, but you still can't tell if it actually got it right.
+That instinct to get a professional review is exactly the right one.

 An experienced engineer spots these in hours.
-Without one, they surface when real users find them for you.
+Without one, the security risks surface when real users find them for you — and the workflow risks quietly slow every change you ship after.

 What Does a Vibe Code Audit Cover?